Last Updated on

 Location Location Location, no it’s not Kirsty and Phil here (I’m not sure if anyone would get that reference) but in all seriousness picking the correct location for your trampoline to go is so important, I’ve witnessed some genuinely unsafe practices when it comes to where people tend to set up their garden trampolines, one-time a trampoline positioned where it was overlooking a bustling road, with just a small concrete wall between the garden and the road and worst of all – no safety enclosure!

-So with regards to the location where the trampoline should be situated, avoid areas near trees – this can lead to sore heads, cut faces and so many different injuries, poles, fences and other hazardous objects – the last thing you want is your child to fall onto a sharp object or hard surface injuring themselves, it happens a lot.
+So with regards to the location where the trampoline should be situated, avoid areas near trees – this can lead to sore heads, cut faces and so many different injuries, poles, fences and other hazardous objects – the last thing you want is your child to fall onto a sharp object or hard surface injuring themselves, it happens more than you think.

 One Child at a time – Use Caution mums and dads